engrchrishenry/eye_blink_detection/README.md

 # Eye Blink Counter using OpenCV Python and Dlib

+This project implements **eye blink detection** by analyzing **Eye Aspect Ratio (EAR)** over time using OpenCV and dlib facial landmarks.
+It counts the number of times a person blinked in a given video.

-This software can count the number of times a person blinked his/her eyes.
-It uses facial landmarks and analyzes the eye aspect ratio (EAR).
-In addition, since most people have different EAR values, this project also provides an option to select the threshold value required for detecting eye blinks.
+Instead of relying on complex neural networks, this method uses simple geometric properties of eye landmarks.
+The EAR remains relatively stable when the eye is open and sharply drops during a blink, making it an effective measure for blink detection.
+The Eye Aspect Ratio (EAR) is computed using distances between eye landmarks.
+Since most people have different EAR values, this project also provides a script to help in selection of optimal threshold value required for detecting eye blinks.

 <div align="center">
  <img src="https://github.com/engrchrishenry/eye_blink_detection/blob/main/images/gif.gif" width="500" />